 The daily schedule for the fellow is similar each day.
 Mohs surgery is done every day, beginning first thing each morning.
 Follow-up patients are seen during the later morning while second layers are taken, and some reconstructions are begun.
-After our group lunch, time is spent finishing Mohs and concentrating on reconstruction.
+In the late morning and afternoon, after our group lunch, time is spent finishing Mohs and concentrating on reconstruction.
 Other minor surgeries and cosmetic procedures are also done in the afternoon.